Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-Depending on the service you use, medications may be sent to your local pharmacy or your home.
+Depending on the service you use, medications may be sent to your local pharmacy or mailed directly to your home.
 You can then schedule follow-up appointments for refills and ongoing medication monitoring.

 Click here to open the answer container.
 Click here to close the answer container.